Skip to main content

 • psychological counselling;

-• future loss of earnings and pension;
+• financial loss, such as future loss of earnings and pension;

-• Court of Protection costs;
+• Court of Protection deputyship costs.

 Where a bereaved child’s claim arises from the death of a parent, they may be entitled to compensation for their loss of dependency on their parent’s income or ‘services’ (such as childcare).